Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/Furnishing and Grocery Shopping.md

 - Supermarkets like Jumbo, Albert Heijn, Lidl, Aldi, PLUS, and Spar

-- You can find Halal meat/Asian items from the following stores: Nazar, Zalal, and Familie Market
+- You can find Halal_meat/persian/arabic/turkish items from the following stores: Nazar, Zalal, and Familie Market

 In general, if you are looking for more information about shopping here you can it [here](https://www.expatica.com/nl/living/household/shopping-netherlands-130388/) and [here](https://ukrant.nl/where-do-i-buy-food/?lang=en)